Bowdoin College Catalogue and Academic Handbook

 ASNS 2581 (c, IP) The Making of Modern India and Pakistan

 Traces the history of India and Pakistan from the rise of British imperial power in the mid-eighteenth century to the present.
 Topics include the formation of a colonial economy and society; religious and social reform; the emergence of anti-colonial nationalism; the road to independence and partition; and issues of secularism, democracy, and inequality that have shaped post-colonial Indian and Pakistani society.
-Note: This course is part of the following field(s) of study: South Asia and Colonial Worlds.
+Note: This course is part of the following History field(s) of study: South Asia and Colonial Worlds.
 It fulfills the non Euro/US requirement of history majors and minors.
 (Same as: HIST 2342)

 Previous terms offered: Spring 2022.